tvpollet/tvpollet.github.io/outline_statistics_mres.course-11-9web.md

 * I expect you to turn off email, messaging, etc. and **only** be engaged with classroom materials. (#no9gag)

 ## Contact.
-* Discussion board.
+* **Discussion board**.
 This is the preferred method, as several of your colleagues will have either the same or very similar queries!
-* Ask me any comprehension questions during class breaks or send me an email.
+* Ask me any comprehension questions during class breaks.
+By exception, you can email me.
 Note that I might refer you to discussion board.
+Especially, if your queries deal with assessments.
 * Additional 1 to 1 meetings are by appointment only (email).
 I am in 'CoCo' which is in the Northumberland Building (NB165) but meetings might also be virtual.
 These meetings are by exception only as you should raise any queries in class or via the discussion board.
 * email: [thomas.pollet@northumbria.ac.uk](mailto:thomas.pollet@northumbria.ac.uk.)
-* twitter: @tvpollet - bluesky: @tvpollet
+* bluesky: @tvpollet
 * Phone details are on the learning platform.

 I typically reply within max.
 3 business days (unless you receive an out of office message).
-Note that I will have limited availability during the christmas break.
+Note that I will have limited availability during the Easter break.
 So please post questions early on the blackboard

 ## Resources.
 Check the [RStudio website](https://www.rstudio.com/).